Passavee-Losripat/DiffGS/README.md

 python test.py -e config/generate/
 ```
 ## Data preparation
-1. Thanks to the [Stanford ShapeNet Renderer repository](https://github.com/panmari/stanford-shapenet-renderer), we have modified the code.
+1. We would like to thank [Stanford ShapeNet Renderer repository](https://github.com/panmari/stanford-shapenet-renderer) for their contribution,  we have made modifications to the code based on their open-source work.
 Please install `Blender` and run the following command:

    ```bash
    cd proecess_data